RowdyRod72/mySMUchallenge1/README.md

 ## Description

-- Added ID tags to fix the link to the search engine optimization section.
+- Addes ID tags to fix the link to the search engine optimization section.
-- Changed the font size to large instead of 20px
+- Changes the font size to large instead of 20px
-- In usage below i've provided an example of how the page should behave with the adjustments
+- Usage provides an example of how the page should behave with the adjustments

 ## Usage